Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise I (20 mins)

-1. Create the file `exercise-I.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-I.js` script in the folder `week-1/InClass`
 2. Write a function that returns the year someone is born given their age as input
 3. Using the answer from step 1, write a function that takes someone's name and age as input and returns a string that states the person's name and year they were born in a sentence